-This report contains the results of our independent accountability audit of the Office of the Insurance Commissioner from July 1, 2014 through June 30, 2015.
+This report contains the results of our independent accountability audit of the Senate from July 1, 2014 through June 30, 2015.

 Management is responsible for ensuring compliance and adequate safeguarding of public resources from fraud, loss or abuse.
 This includes the design, implementation and maintenance of internal controls relevant to these objectives.